NREL/scikit-sundae/README.md

 * Check the [solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) documentation from scipy or the [scipy-dae](https://pypi.org/project/scipy-dae/) package repository if you are looking for common examples to test out and compare against.
 Translating an example from another package can help you learn how to use scikit-SUNDAE before trying to solve more challenging problems.

 ## Citing this Work
 This work was authored by researchers at the National Renewable Energy Laboratory (NREL).
-The project is tracked in NREL's software records under SWR-24-137 and has a DOI available for citing the work.
 If you use use this package in your work, please include the following citation:

-> Randall, Corey R. "scikit-SUNDAE ((SUN)DIALS Differential Algebraic Equations) [SWR-24-137]."
+> Randall, Corey R. "scikit-SUNDAE: A scikit with Python bindings to SUNDIALS Differential Algebraic Equation solvers [SWR-24-137]."
 Computer software. url: https://github.com/NREL/scikit-sundae. doi: https://doi.org/10.11578/dc.20241104.3.

 For convenience, we also provide the following for your BibTex:

 ```
 @misc{Randall-2024,
-  title = {{scikit-SUNDAE ((SUN)DIALS Differential Algebraic Equations) [SWR-24-137]}},
+  title = {{scikit-SUNDAE: A scikit with Python bindings to SUNDIALS Differential Algebraic Equation solvers [SWR-24-137]}},
   author = {Randall, Corey R.},
   doi = {10.11578/dc.20241104.3},
   url = {https://github.com/NREL/scikit-sundae},